Should I buy an annuity?

 If you decide not to visit a financial adviser, you can shop around for your annuity yourself – doing this almost always gives you a higher income in retirement.

-You can use tools such as the Money Advice Service's annuity comparison tool, or use annuity brokers to find the best deals currently available in the market, and tailored to your circumstance.
+You can use tools such as the Money Helper's annuity comparison tool, or use annuity brokers to find the best deals currently available in the market, and tailored to your circumstance.

 Only non-advised providers will give you a quote without you taking advice first.
 There may be annuity providers offering higher rates via only a financial adviser.